karimarttila/karimarttila.github.io/_posts/2020-10-26-clojure-power-tools-part-1.md

 ### Rich Comments

-Clojurians use so called `rich comments`.
+Clojurians use so-called `rich comments`.
 These are typically small code snippets at the end of the file surrounded in `comment` form.
 This way the Clojure code inside the rich comment is valid Clojure code that *is read* by the Clojure reader but it is not *evaluated*.
 Therefore you can put all kinds of namespace specific experimentation or code examples in the rich comment block.
 Example from one of my exercises: [domain_postgres.clj](https://github.com/karimarttila/clojure/blob/master/webstore-demo/re-frame-demo/src/clj/simpleserver/service/domain/domain_postgres.clj#L48):

 ```clojure
 (comment